professor-swansosj/Module-1-Companion/README.md

 of Python is the ability to write your own functions().
 A `Python Function` is simply a block
 of code that you can reuse.
 Rather than write giant single execution programs we break the code
 up into smaller blocks that we call functions().
 A function can take different inputs known as
-arguments such as variables, lists, dictionaires, and tuples as an input that will be passed to
+arguments such as variables, lists, dictionaries, and tuples as an input that will be passed to
 the function upon execution.
 Functions do not require arguments to be passed in but it is common
 to see.
-For example a simply function that prints a message does not need anything else to execute
+For example a simple function that prints a message does not need anything else to execute
 successfully where a custom message that would require say a device hostname as part of the message
 will need that hostname passed in upon runtime.
 A python function is a block of code that can be called after it is defined.
-As a best practice you typically want to break up as much of your code as possible into mutliple functions.
-As a genneral guidline you should aim to have your functions be no longer than 20-30 lines of code.
+As a best practice you typically want to break up as much of your code as possible into multiple functions.
+As a general guideline you should aim to have your functions be no longer than 20-30 lines of code.
 Most of the time you will need to pass information into your function so it can perform some type of logic on the data.
-In the function below we pass a argument name to the function and then print a message using that name.
+In the function below we pass an argument name to the function and then print a message using that name.

 ```python
 def greeting(name): #Define a function called greeting that takes one argument name